 If you’re new to working from home, you might think about sitting at the kitchen table or on your living room couch.
 At the end of the day, however, you’ll need to clean up your workspace if you want to eat dinner or relax with a movie.
 To improve your focus, create a designated place to work within your home.

 The ideal solution is a home office where you can shut out the rest of the world.
 At the very least, get a desk that you use only for work.
-You should consider investing in a comfortable office chair, like these featured on unclutterer, that will keep your back nice and boost your productivity while working.
+You should consider investing in a comfortable office chair that will keep your back nice and boost your productivity while working.
 When you sit down in the mornings, you’ll feel ready to tackle your to-do list.

 3. A Standard Routine